 You perhaps have heard of the revolutionary movement in Canada.
 But that’s all.
 As Mustapha said, all bosh.
 It’s a foolish affair & I hope nearly over.
 In Lower Canada all the leaders have left & are in the states except those _______.

 Of further news, I have none.
 Michigan I hear little of.
 The lands there grow in value every day.

-Touching our mill, we bought th building & ground for $2000 & when our plans were ______ estimated, the whole cost at $10,000.
-This for two two runs stones for custom work & one for flouring with all the apparatus for that business.
+Touching our mill, we bought the building & ground for $2000 & when our plans were matured, estimated the whole cost at $10,000.
+This for two two burr stones for custom work & one for flouring with all the apparatus for that business.
 Also a saw mill calculated to run alone or with one run for custom work.
 We agreed for an engineer to be perfect & completed & let in operation for $3200.
 But alas, the persons with whom we agreed not being of the right kind nor have the fear of the aforesaid agreement before these engineers, for wished us the boilers — of the s___ agreed upon, but the other operation wholly infompetent to the great task it has to perform.
 So it goes a while, then stops a while to be repaired.
 But while it does go, it is really a pretty & profitable affair.
 I suppose will pay as from 20 to 30 dollars a day — in clean money — shin plasters.
 It would be a mine — mine — of wealth.

 When leave here depends on my health & the route depends on circumstances.
 I hoped to be back by this time with funds to purchase lead — but gave it up.

 Remember me to W. Higgenbottom.
 Yours truly & affectionately, — Jos.
 Roby